24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 How did Puebla become famous for its sweets?

 There are two stories my free walking tour guide told me, but let’s go with the second one because that’s the one based on research by a historian.
 Nuns from the Convent of Santa Catalina had a recipe for some sweets.
-They taught the local mestizos how to make, them who then sold the sugary treats outside their churches after mass.
+They taught the local mestizos how to make them, who then sold the sugary treats outside their churches after mass.

 The three most traditional sweets are camotes, jamoncillo de pepita, and tortitas de Santa Clara.
 But I have to say my favorite is Cocao de con leche.

-Shop: Dulceria Talavera (Google Maps)
+Shop: Dulceria Talavera

-20. Go on a Food Tour
+20. Explore Puebla’s Cuisine with a Food Tour

 There are several day trips you can take from Puebla:

-• Cholula
+• Cholula – Of course, go!

-• Cacaxtla and Xochitecatl Ruins
+• Cacaxtla and Xochitecatl Ruins – Yes!
+But it’s not easy without your own wheels

-• Popocatepetl Volcano
+• Popocatepetl Volcano – Not possible to climb

-• Iztaccihuatl Volcano
+• Iztaccihuatl Volcano – Possible

-• La Malinche Volcano
+• La Malinche Volcano – Possible

 21. Visit Historic Cholula